Questions left unanswered: What Hamas's plans for 2022 leave out - analysis

 Subscribe to The Jerusalem Post Newsletter

-However, other aspects of these documents raise questions.
-Hamas was planning the October 7 operation for years.
+ALTERNATIVELY, OTHER aspects of these documents leave room for speculation.
+Hamas had been planning the October 7 operation for years.
 It also apparently thought up other plans such as major attacks in Tel Aviv.
 How far advanced were those plans?
-This question leaves one wondering about Hamas’ overall planning process.
+This question leaves one wondering about Hamas’s overall planning process.

-The desire to derail normalization with Saudi Arabia and to attack Israel before new laser air defenses were rolled out also apparently played into Hamas thinking and timing.
+They also raise questions about whether the maritime deal in which Israel was pushed to appease Hezbollah encouraged Hamas to believe that Israel was weak.
+The desire to derail normalization with Saudi Arabia and to attack Israel before new laser air defenses were rolled out also apparently played into Hamas’s thinking and timing.